How Much Does It Cost to Refinish Hardwood Floors?

 |$12 to $25 per roll

 When homeowners employ a professional to complete the hardwood floor refinishing project, these costs will be wrapped up into the total project amount quoted.
 Those who attempt to DIY their floor refinishing project may find their costs for materials alone exceeding $1,000.
 The time and money savings make it well worth it for a homeowner to hire a professional for this project.
 Homeowners can call the best hardwood floor refinishing companies for a quote or search online for “hardwood floor refinishing near me” for local options.

 How to Save Money on the Cost to Refinish Hardwood Floors

 The cost to refinish hardwood floors can be pricey, and the additional costs associated with the project can quickly add up.
-One way to save money on the cost of hardwood floor refinishing is to find the least expensive contractor, but there are other ways to save money without compromising quality.
+One way to save money on the cost of hardwood floor refinishing is to find the least expensive contractor, but there are other ways to save money without compromising on quality.

 Questions to Ask About Refinishing Hardwood Floors

-Asking a professional the right questions about floor refinishing can help minimize miscommunication, save money, and get the desired results.
+Asking a professional the right questions about floor refinishing can help minimize miscommunication, save money, and get homeowners the desired results.
 Here are some questions to ask about the cost to refinish hardwood floors.

 - Can you provide a list of references?

 - How long have you been in business?

 - Does the estimate include the cost of moving furniture and cleaning?